Super Dollfie: Overview

 Tenshi no Sato (angel's home) in Kyoto is Volks headquarters and Super Dollfie museum.
 Here exclusive doll models are sold, and events are held where special limited editions are released.
 Doll repair services are also available and classes are held teaching various customization methods.
 Tenshi no Sato is surrounded by a traditional Japanese garden where visitors can photograph their dolls.
 To gain entrance visitors have to book reservations in advance.

-Following the introduction of Super Dollfie an increasing number of Asian ball-jointed doll companies have been established, most of them based in South Korea.
+Following the introduction of Super Dollfies an increasing number of Asian ball-jointed doll companies have been established, most of them based in South Korea.